Ghost of Yōtei: Premise

-Synopsis
+Plot

-As a child, Atsu is left for dead after the massacre of her family by the Yōtei Six, led by Lord Saito.
-Atsu survives and flees Yōtei, becoming a wandering soldier and mercenary for the next sixteen years before returning home to take her revenge against the Yōtei Six.
-Atsu targets Saito's lieutenants first: the Snake, the Oni, the Kitsune, the Spider, and the Dragon.
-She first kills the Snake, but is seriously wounded in the process.
-Atsu miraculously survives and recovers from her wound, with witnesses fearfully dubbing her the "onryō".
+In 1587, after her family is killed, a young girl named Atsu is left for dead by a band of outlaws known as the Yōtei Six, led by the renegade samurai lord Nariaki Saito, in an event later called the Night of the Burning Tree.
+Atsu survives and flees Ezo, becoming a wandering mercenary for the next sixteen years before returning home to exact revenge against the Yōtei Six.
+She first finds the Snake drunk in a backwater village and kills him, but is mortally wounded in the process.
+Atsu miraculously survives and recovers from her wound, causing witnesses to fearfully dub her the "onryō", while Saito puts a bounty on her head.

 Returning to her destroyed family home, Atsu begins her hunt for the remaining Yōtei Six.
 She learns that Saito is building a rebel army to claim the entire island of Ezo for himself as the self-appointed "Shogun of the North"; the Matsumae clan, who are loyal to the Shogun, have declared war against Saito.
-As she travels around Yōtei, Atsu kills Saito's forces, assists the locals, training under various weapon masters, and locating and finding the mythical weapons & armors of Yotei.
-Her exploits gain her a following and earn the attention of Saito, who puts a bounty on her head.
+Atsu travels around Yōtei, killing Saito's forces, assisting locals, and training under various weapon masters.
+As Atsu's reputation grows, many rōnin attempt to take her bounty, and Atsu gains a following dubbed the "Wolf Pack".

-Atsu attempts to assassinate Saito in one of his castles, but fails.
-Discovering Atsu's identity, he challenges her to a duel – believing he can recruit her – which is interrupted by the Matsumae attacking the castle.
-Saito retreats into hiding, and Atsu continues hunting the remaining Yōtei Six.
+After learning how to dual wield katana from Hanbei, formerly Ezo's best bounty hunter and an old friend of her father, Atsu attempts to assassinate Saito at his training camp, but fails.
+Surprised she is alive, he challenges her to a duel, which is interrupted when the Matsumae attack the stronghold; Hanbei manages to save her and encourages her to stop chasing her vendetta, while Saito escapes into hiding.